-The other example is the hard-sphere (HS) interaction.
-This potential can be understood as the infinite energy barrier when two particles are closer than $d$ and 0 otherwise.
+We discuss the hard-sphere (HS) interactions, now.
+This potential can be understood as an infinite energy barrier when two particles are closer than $d$ and 0 otherwise.
 Such interaction has no well defined Fourier transform.
-However, one can interpret the HS potential in a slightly different manner, i.e. as an interaction that makes the stationary distribution $P_s$ (as given by \eqref{eq:Ps}) equal 0 if any pair of particles satisfies $|x_i-x_j|<d$.
+However, one can interpret the HS potential in a slightly different manner, i.e. as an interaction that makes the stationary distribution $P_s$ (as given by \eqref{eq:Ps}) equal to 0 if any pair of particles satisfies $|x_i-x_j|<d$.
 Let us define the following function:

 where $\theta(x)$ is the Heavyside step function and $\epsilon>0$ is a dimensionless scaling constant that we will tune later.
 Inserting this $U_{HS}(r)$ into $P_s$ we obtain:

 where $U(r)$ are the soft potentials (if any).
 This shows that $U_{HS}(r)$ acts as the HS potential for any $\epsilon>0$.
 The main challenge now is to determine the Fourier transform of $U_{HS}(r)$.
 In the following calculations we understand that $\theta(|r|-d)=1-\theta(r+d)+\theta(r-d)$.
 The first step is to apply the integration by parts: